 Some sellers may not know the difference, so it’s good for you to be aware of the different logos to avoid overpaying.

-Learn how to tell the age of a Griswold skillet by clinking the link.
+Learn how to tell the age of a Griswold skillet by clicking the link.

 And the seller may be open to more negotiation if the skillet is not flat.
 And a small rock will not affect the usability of the frypan.

-However, if the pan spins on the flat surface, it could render the pan unusable or dangerous on the stovetop.
+However, if the pan spins on a flat surface, it could render it unusable or dangerous on the stovetop.
 In this case, the skillet has a downward bow and is impossible to fix without extreme measures.

-The indentations on the base of antique cast-iron cookware is known as pitting.
+The indentations on the base of antique cast-iron cookware are known as pitting.
 Pitting is more of an issue on older pans such as early Wagner and Erie skillets.
-But on any vintage skillet is not unusual to see some pitting.
+But it is not unusual to see some pitting on any vintage skillet.

 Pitting does not affect the pan’s cooking performance.
 But again, buyers and collectors want the logo in perfect condition.
-So this could present you with an opportunity to purchase an excellent quality pan at a slightly lower price.
+A pitted skillet could allow you to purchase an excellent quality pan at a slightly lower price.

-Often people hear Griswold skillets are the best, but they are disappointed when they see the cooking surface.
-On most Griswold pans, there will be some utensil scratches or pitting on the cooking surface.
+Often, people hear Griswold skillets are the best, but they are disappointed when they see the cooking surface.
+There will be some utensil scratches or pitting on most Griswold pans on the cooking surface.

-After decades of use, you have to expect some utensil scratches and other wear and tear.
-I have found this be on the case on many number 5 pans.
+After decades of use, you must expect some utensil scratches and other wear and tear.
+I have found this to be the case on many number 5 pans.
 And I think this is from owners cutting pies or cornbread while still in the pan.

 Seasoning will likely fill in light utensil scratches over time.
 And you can remove scratches with some elbow grease.
-Therefore do not expect the seller to budge too much to the initial asking price.
+Therefore, do not expect the seller to budge too much from the initial asking price

 The restorer removes any rust and buildup from the pan and applies a fresh layer of seasoning.
 So you can check for any defects and faults in the skillet like the ones mentioned above.
 And cracks should be more visible.